0xProject/0x-monorepo/packages/website/md/docs/sol_profiler/usage.md

 open coverage/index.html
 ```

-Use [Geth](https://github.com/ethereum/go-ethereum) as a backing node.
-We recommend using our [Devnet Docker container](https://hub.docker.com/r/0xorg/devnet) which sets up a Geth node for testing purposes.
-Ganache support is a [work in progress](https://github.com/0xProject/0x-monorepo/issues/1520).
+Use [Ganache](https://github.com/trufflesuite/ganache-cli) as a backing node.